 Language In Croatia

 The language in Croatia is… Croatian.
 And, boy, is this language hard to learn.
 I have been trying for more than two years now.
-Some Croatian letters are a little different to those in the English alphabet; there are many that are the same, and several that are completely different like č, ž, and Lj, and they do not have X and Q.
+Some Croatian letters are a little different from those in the English alphabet; there are many that are the same, and several that are completely different, like č,ž, and Lj, and they do not have X and Q.

 The spelling of Croatian words is (mostly) phonetic.
 Therefore, words are written as they are pronounced, which makes things a little easier.
 Yay.
 Give this a whirl: